Can you imagine seeing the Mausoleum of Augustus when it was first built? How enormous, how imposing it must have been.

 The Mausoleum of Augustus is the largest circular-shaped tomb ever known.
 After the pyramids in Egypt, Augustus’ tomb was the largest funerary monument in the world at the time it was built.

 Its diameter is about 87 meters / 285 feet.
 Today the ruins are about 30 meters / 98 feet high, but we don’t know the exact height of the original structure as the upper portions are long gone.

 However, from the descriptions of Strabo, we can surmise that the height of the building may have reached somewhere around 45 meters / 150 feet.
 The external wall was and is still about 12 meters /40 feet tall.

 So who was buried in the Mausoleum of Augustus, besides the obvious, Augustus himself?

 The mausoleum was intended as the burial place for Augustus’ family but also for important people close to the emperor, as well as the rest of the Julio-Claudio dynasty.
 The dead were usually cremated and their ashes placed in urns.

 The three rectangular niches surrounding the inner cylinder housed the ashes of Augustus’ immediate family, including his nephew and son-in-law Marcellus, who died of plague at the age of 19 in 23 BCE, and who was the first to be interred in the tomb.
 His epitaph proves that the monument was more or less finished by that time.

-His mother Octavia, Augustus’ sister, was buried here around 11 or 10 BCE.
+Augustus' mother Atia and sister Octavia were buried here around 11 or 10 BCE.

 Other important people buried here included: